baio/ng-asset-inline-fixed/README.md

 # Important
 This is slightly modifyed version of [ng-asset-inline](https://www.npmjs.com/package/ng-asset-inline) pakage

-There is no repo for original repo, so no fork no MR, just new repo.
+There is no repo for original package, so no fork no MR, just new repo.

 # ng-asset-inline